Indonesia–Iran relations: After the Islamic Revolution in Iran and in the New Order era in Indonesia until now

+According to Riza Shibudi, a lecturer in international relations at the University of Indonesia, as quoted by the Republika daily, relations between Indonesia and Iran can be divided into three phases.

-Indonesia-Iran relations (post-1979 Islamic Revolution) can be broadly divided into three phases or periods: 1979-1989; 1989-1991; and 1992-present.
-In the first phase (1979-1988), Indonesia attempted to "keep its distance" from Iran.
+In the first phase (1979–1988), Indonesia attempted to "distance" itself from Iran.
 This was due to at least two factors.
 First, there was concern about the influence of the Iranian Islamic Revolution in Indonesia.
 It is undeniable that the Iranian revolution aroused admiration among some young Indonesians.
 At that time, for example, many Indonesian Muslim students' dormitories were decorated with posters of Ayatollah Khomeini.
 There was also strict "surveillance" of the Iranian embassy in Jakarta.
-Second, there was Indonesia's stance on the Iran-Iraq war and the Iran-Saudi Arabia conflict.
-As a neutral country in the Iran-Iraq war (1980-1988), Indonesia appeared to be trying to maintain its distance from both Iran and Iraq.
+Second, there was Indonesia's stance on the Iran–Iraq War and the Iran–Saudi Arabia conflict.
+As a neutral country in the Iran–Iraq war (1980–1988), Indonesia appeared to be trying to maintain its distance from both Iran and Iraq.

-The Second Phase (1989-1991) was a transitional period in the political and economic relations between the two countries, during which positive changes began.
+The Second Phase (1989–1991) was a transitional period in the political and economic relations between the two countries, during which positive changes began.
 Jakarta's shift in attitude toward Teheran during this phase was inextricably linked to political changes in Iran itself.
-The end of the Iran-Iraq War, the death of Imam Khomeini, and the rise of "moderate" under Rafsanjani to the political stage, along with the gradual disappearance of the slogan "export the revolution," were factors influencing the trend of "moderate" in both domestic and foreign politics.The improvement in Jakarta-Teheran relations was also marked by the increasing number of Indonesian officials and businessmen visiting Iran, and vice versa.
-In June 1990, at the invitation of Iranian Trade Minister Abolhussein Vahaji, the then Indonesian Trade Minister Arifin Siregar visited Iran.That same month, Iran's Presidential Advisor for International Affairs, Alireza Moayeri, also came to Jakarta to convey Rafsanjani's message to Suharto regarding the situation in the Persian Gulf, while also discussing improving bilateral relations.
+The end of the Iran–Iraq War, the death of Ayatollah Khomeini, and the rise of "moderate" under Rafsanjani to the political stage, along with the gradual disappearance of the slogan "export the revolution," were factors influencing the trend of "moderate" in both domestic and foreign politics.

+The improvement in Jakarta-Teheran relations was also marked by the increasing number of Indonesian officials and businessmen visiting Iran, and vice versa.
+In June 1990, at the invitation of Iranian Trade Minister Abolhossein Vahaji, the then Indonesian Trade Minister Arifin Siregar visited Iran.
+That same month, Iran's Presidential Advisor for International Affairs, Alireza Moayeri, also came to Jakarta to convey Rafsanjani's message to Suharto regarding the situation in the Persian Gulf, while also discussing improving bilateral relations.
 Moayeri also conveyed Rafsanjani's invitation to Suharto to visit Iran.
 The Head of State welcomed the invitation and promised to fulfill it at the appropriate time.
 Two months later (November 1990), Iranian Trade Minister Vahaji visited Jakarta, reciprocating the Indonesian Minister of Trade's visit to Iran.
 On that occasion, the two Trade Ministers agreed to extend the Memorandum of Understanding (MOU) on counter-trade.
-Meanwhile, during 1991, several Indonesian ministers visited Iran, including Foreign Minister Ali Alatas, Information Minister Harmoko, and Minister of Mutual Cooperation and Trade Sudrajat Djiwandono.
+Meanwhile, in 1991, several Indonesian ministers visited Iran, including Foreign Minister Ali Alatas, Information Minister Harmoko, and Minister of Mutual Cooperation and Trade Sudrajat Djiwandono.
 Among the Iranian delegates to Jakarta were a parliamentary delegation (Majelis Syura Islami) who held talks with the leadership of the Indonesian House of Representatives (DPR RI).
 This culminated in Iran's support for Indonesia's candidacy for Chair of the Non-Aligned Movement (NAM).